 • The iShares® iBoxx \$ High Yield Corporate Bond ETF is Subject to Risks Associated with Non-U.S. Securities Markets-The iShares® iBoxx \$ High Yield Corporate Bond ETF may include U.S. dollar-denominated bonds issued by non-U.S. companies.
 As such, the iShares® iBoxx \$ High Yield Corporate Bond ETF is subject to risks associated with the securities markets in those countries, including risks of volatility in those markets, governmental intervention in those markets and cross-shareholdings in companies in certain countries.
-Also, companies than about U.S. companies that are subject to the reporting requirements of the SEC, and non-U.S. companies are subject to accounting, auditing and financial reporting standards and requirements different from those applicable to U.S. reporting companies.
-The prices of securities issued in non-U.S. markets may be affected by political, economic, financial and social factors in those countries, or global regions, including changes in government, economic and fiscal policies and currency exchange laws.
-Some or all of these factors may adversely affect the value of the iShares® iBoxx \$ High Yield Corporate Bond ETF, which may adversely affect the Index Level.
+Also, there is generally less publicly available information about non-U.S. companies than about U.S. companies that are subject to the reporting requirements of the SEC, and non-U.S. companies are subject to accounting, auditing and financial reporting standards and requirements different from those applicable to U.S. reporting companies.
+The prices of securities issued in non-U.S. markets may be affected by political economic, financial and social factors in those countries, or global regions, including changes in government, economic and fiscal policies and currency exchange laws.
+Some or all of these factors may adversely affect the value of the iShares[®] iBoxx \$ High Yield Corporate Bond ETF, which may adversely affect the Index Level.